MartenBE/mkslides/README.md

     highlight_theme: example-slides-highlight-theme.css

     # Relative path to a python script containing a function
     # Callable[[str], str] named `preprocess`.
+Important: a relative file path
+    # here is considered relative to the configuration file, as you probably
+    # don't want to serve the python scripts.
-For each Markdown file, the whole
+    # For each Markdown file, the whole file content is given to the function as
-    # file content is given to the function as a str.
-The returned string is
+    # a str.
+The returned string is then further processed as the Markdown to
-    # then further processed as the markdown to give to Reveal.js
+    # give to Reveal.js
     preprocess_script: tests/test_preprocessors/replace_ats.py

     # Separator to determine notes of the slide: regexp